-In addition to ample on-site opportunities for a fun and relaxing Saint Thomas vacation, Secret Harbour offers convenient access to numerous cultural sites and duty-free shopping areas, marine sanctuaries and activities around St Thomas and St John.
-Our knowledgeable concierge team is also available to help guide your Virgin Island explorations, including suggested itineraries, schedules for the ferry to St. John and transportation arrangements.
+In addition to ample on-site opportunities for a fun and relaxing Saint Thomas vacation, Secret Harbour offers convenient access to St. Thomas' sister island of St John USVI and neighboring British Virgin Islands.
+Ferries depart from Redhook (5 minutes from the resort).
+Our knowledgeable concierge team is available to help guide your Virgin Island explorations, including suggested itineraries, schedules for the ferry to St. John and transportation arrangements.

 St. John USVI Activities

 Passenger Ferry to the US Virgin Island of St. John

 Guests wishing to explore the neighboring island of St. John can hop on the ferry (see link to schedule above) from Red Hook located just one mile from the resort ($5 each way), and reach Cruz Bay on St. John in approximately 20 minutes.
 Home to the Virgin Islands National Park

 , which makes up two thirds of the island, visitors to St. John can enjoy a jeep safari, go for a hike, visit the island's specialty shops, or simply enjoy the world-renowned beaches of Trunk Bay, Cinnamon Bay and Salt Pond Bay.

 In its heyday, the Annaberg Plantation produced sugar, molasses and rum.
 Now, if you swing by this ruined (but partially restored) plantation and mill, you can learn about sugar production in the 18th and 19th centuries.
 And depending on the day, participate in a demonstration on basket weaving or bread baking.
 Down the hill from Annaberg is Leinster Bay, a perfect spot for some impromptu beachcombing.